stat545ubc-2021/functions-YFL-UBC/README.md

 # STAT545B 2021W Assignment B-1 & B-2 EL

 ## Overview
-This assignment covers making a function in R, documenting it, and testing it.
-It can be accessed via this repository, or simply by copying and pasting the function code chunk from assignment-1.md.
+This assignment covers making a function in R, documenting it, and testing it.The function was then wrapped into a package, which can be accessed via this repository.
 There will be a total of 4 parts to this assignment, to be completed throughout the course.

 **Deadlines**
 - Assignment B-1: Due Tuesday, November 02, 2021 at 22:00 PT